finger-to-the-sky/UserGamer/README.md

 - Getting a list of games and users who are connected to them.
 - Obtaining information about the user and the games to which he is connected.
 - User connection to the game.
 Creating an object User - Game.
+- CreateTestUsers - test class for creating users and games.

 # How to launch the application
 - After you clone the project in your development environment, you need to install the dependencies from requirements.txt with the | pip install -r requirements.txt